-&quot;Right-size" refers to adjusting container sizes and collection frequencies to match the needs of the individual generator.
+[&]quot;Right-size" refers to adjusting container sizes and collection frequencies to match the needs of the individual generator.
 When multiple material streams are being managed, such as trash and organics, this can result in changes to either or both container sizes and collection frequencies for each material stream.

-- Added support staff will be necessary, including: - Approximately 2 additional employees to perform outreach, monitoring, enforcement, and contract administration for service at food-oriented businesses.
+- Because collection operations will be performed by a private hauler, no additional operations staff or equipment will be required to be provided by the City. - Added support staff will be necessary, including: - Approximately 2 additional employees to perform outreach, monitoring, enforcement, and contract administration for service at food-oriented businesses.
 Outreach, monitoring, and enforcement will include an estimated 24 hours per account per year, or 2 hours per account per month with participation of approximately 180 food-oriented businesses.
 If the service is intended to be actively promoted to all businesses, this may increase to an estimated 5 additional employees. - Approximately 1 additional employee to provide Customer Service support, including signing up businesses for service and performing billing for services.
 This assumes an estimated 12 hours per account per year, or 1 hour per account per month.
 If the service is extended to all businesses, this may increase to an estimated additional 2.5 employees.